-- Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc.

-Working Walls to enable and support recall
+- > Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - > Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - > Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - > Working Walls to enable and support recall

-6.6 a Total Communication Environment
+6.6a Communication Environment

-Communication is at the core of our work with all pupils, in July 2022 the Hanley school achieved Communication Friendly Status.
-The importance of communication in empowering young people and ensuring access to the curriculum is recognised and fostered through embedded strategies of support.
-Aurora Schools provide specialist support by creating a 'communication enabling environment' in which young people learn, play and develop their social language and skills, while taking part in everyday social activities as well as educational ones.
+Communication is at the core of our work with all pupils at Aurora Hedgeway, The importance of communication in empowering young people and ensuring access to the curriculum is recognised and fostered through embedded strategies of support.
+Aurora Hedgeway provides specialist support by creating a 'communication enabling environment' in which young people learn, play and develop their social language and skills, while taking part in everyday social activities as well as educational ones.